speedd-project/speedd/speedd-ml/README.md

 ## [SPEEDD](http://www.speedd-project.eu) Machine Learning Module

-Copyright (c) [Complex Event Recognition Group](http://cer.iit.demokritos.gr).NCSR Demokritos, Institute of Informatics and Telecommunications, Software and Knowledge Engineering Laboratory.
+Copyright (c) [Complex Event Recognition Group](http://cer.iit.demokritos.gr).
+NCSR Demokritos, Institute of Informatics and Telecommunications, Software and Knowledge Engineering Laboratory.

 ## Licence
-SPEEDD Machine Learning module comes with ABSOLUTELY NO WARRANTY.
+SPEEDD ML module comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions; See the [GNU Lesser General Public License v3 for more details](http://www.gnu.org/licenses/lgpl-3.0.html).

 ## Documentation